Saffron Walden Quakers

 Ann Pfeiffer, firstname.lastname@example.org, 020 7663 1053

-There’s lots of information about upcoming courses, retreats etc. on these websites
+As usual there’s lots of information about upcoming courses, retreats etc. on these websites

 Don’t forget to check out our national website too www.quaker.org.uk to find out more about national goings on.

-Schedule of Collections 2018
+Schedule of collections:

 March 4th Water Aid